-- Complete an Application to Academic Standing and Policies Committee Form, available through student forms in the Queen's Law Portal and the International Letter of Permission Form posted on the Queen's Law Portal. - Submit the form to the Student Services office.
-The application deadline is February 28 for both terms in the next academic year. - An administrative fee of \$40.00 is payable at the time of application.
-The fee will be refunded if the Faculty does not issue a letter of permission. - If a Letter of Permission is granted, the student must submit an application for admission to the host university and supporting documentation as required.
+- Complete an Application to Academic Standing and Policies Committee Form and the International Letter of Permission Form posted on the Queen's Law Website. - Submit the form to the Student Services office.
+The application deadline is February 28 for both terms in the next academic year. - If a Letter of Permission is granted, the student must submit an application for admission to the host university and supporting documentation as required.
 The university to which the student applies decides whether to admit the applicant.